Stock events for Hawaiian Electric Industries, Inc. (HE)

 HE’s Geographic footprint

-Hawaiian Electric Industries, Inc. primarily serves the U.S. state of Hawaii, providing power to the islands of Oahu, Hawaii (the Big Island), Maui, Lanai, and Molokai.
-Kauai is managed by the Kauai Island Utility Cooperative.
+Hawaiian Electric Industries, Inc. primarily operates within the U.S. state of Hawaii, supplying power to the islands of Oahu, Hawaii (the Big Island), Maui, Lanai, and Molokai through its electric utility subsidiaries.
+The island of Kauai is served by the Kauai Island Utility Cooperative.
+The company's headquarters are located in Honolulu, Hawaii.

 HE Corporate Image Assessment